ShirinG/ShirinG.github.io/_posts/2017-06-28-twitter_post.md

 #### Is there a correlation between number of followers and number of tweets?

-Indeed, there seems to be a slight correlation (albeit not supported by too many data points) that users with many followers also tend to tweet more often.
+Indeed, there seems to be a correlation that users with many followers also tend to tweet more often.

 ``` r
 followers_df %>%